Alireza-Motazedian/Dockerized_LSTM/README.md

 docker-compose ps
 ```

-Make sure the container status is "Up" and port 8888 is mapped.
+Ensure the container status is "Up" and port 8888 is mapped.

-### 4.9.
+## 4.9.
 Step 9: Attach VS Code to the Container

-Follow these steps carefully:
+Follow these steps:

 1. Press `Ctrl+Shift+P` to open the command palette.
 2. Type and select `Dev Containers: Attach to Running Container…`.
 3. Choose the container named `your-project_name`.
 A second VS Code window will open.
-4. In the second VS Code window, click `Open Folder`.
-In the top box, you will see `/root`.
+4. In the new window, click `Open Folder`.
+At the top, you will see `/root`.
 Delete `root` to reveal `app`.
 Select `app` and click `OK`.
 You will then see all your project's folders and files.
 5. In the second VS Code window, install the following extensions: `Docker`, `Dev Containers`, `Python`, and `Jupyter`.
 If you see a `Reload the window` button after installing each extension, make sure to click it every time.
 6. You are all set and can continue.

-**Note**: In `Step 11`, if you cannot select the kernel, close the second VS Code window and repeat steps 1, 2, 3, and 4.
+**Note**: In `Step 11`, if you cannot select the kernel, close the second VS Code window and repeat steps 1–4.
 The correct kernel will then be automatically attached to the notebooks.

-### 4.10.
+## 4.10.
 Step 10: Run the Python Script

 In the VS Code terminal, open the terminal.
-You will see a bash which means you are inside the container.
+You will see a bash prompt, indicating you are inside the container.
 Run:

 ```
 python scripts/data_prep.py